What is the difference between early and regular orthodontic treatment and why might my child need early treatment?

 What is 1 phase vs. 2 phase treatment?

 If you child has any of the above characteristics, he or she would need 2 phase treatment.
 Phase 1 aims to correct the above problems with a resting period to wait for the remaining adult teeth to come in.
 During the resting period, a retainer may or may not be recommended depending on your child’s specific situation.
-If required, the retainer should be worn at night time daily.
-The doctor will then continue to monitor your child’s growth and tooth eruption with 6 month recall appointments.
+If required, the retainer should be worn as directed by the doctor.
+The doctor will then continue to monitor your child’s growth and tooth eruption with 6-12 month recall appointments.

 When the majority of adult teeth have erupted, your child will start phase 2 treatment.
 The goal of phase 2 treatment is to align the arches together, correct your child’s bite and finish with a beautiful, healthy and lasting smile.
 Retainers will be prescribed at the end of treatment.